mnielsen/neural-networks-and-deep-learning/README.md

-# This fork is for the latest python version (3.9) implementation
+## This fork is for the latest python version (3.9.x) implementation

+This is a fork of [Michael Nielsen](https://github.com/mnielsen/neural-networks-and-deep-learning) repository and is meant to be updated with the latest python and dependencies versions.
+Most things have been updated and work, except for `src/conv.py` and `src/network3.py`, which I haven't worked on yet, will do soon.
+Any help is appreciated and if you spotted any problems, please open an issue and/or a PR.

 # Code samples for "Neural Networks and Deep Learning"